 Now that we’ve explained what a standard deduction is, let’s get into the reasons why it might be an option for you.

-For 2021, taxpayers who are 65 years or older, or those who are blind, are eligible for an additional deduction of $1,350 or $1,700 (depending on their tax-filing status).
+For the 2022 tax year, taxpayers who are 65 years or older, or those who are blind, are eligible for an additional deduction of $1,750 (single filers) or $1,400 (married filing jointly or separately).
+For more details, see IRS Publication 501 or consult a tax professional.

 Overall, using the standard deduction can be convenient and time-saving.
 You know exactly how much you can expect to deduct and don’t have to sort through and organize various expenses.